giantswarm/docs/src/content/advanced/accelerated-networking-azure/index.md

 ---
-title: Accelerated Networking on Azure
+title: Accelerated networking on Azure
-description: A general description of the Accelerated Networking for Azure VMs feature and how it works on Giant Swarm clusters.
+description: A general description of the accelerated networking for Azure VMs feature and how it works on Giant Swarm clusters.
-weight: 120
+weight: 70
-type: page
-categories: ["basics"]
+menu:
+  main:
+    parent: advanced
 owner:
   - https://github.com/orgs/giantswarm/teams/team-celestial
 ---

-# Accelerated Networking on Azure
+# Accelerated networking on Azure

 ## Synopsis